Van-Nostrand/portland-craft-menu/README.md

 # Menu template

-re-creating the webpage for Portland Craft as a trial. will end up designing an online menu
+An online menu for Portland Craft written with React.

+## TODO
+* implement lazy loading of images
+* scroll effects
+* clean up the spacing of items on the menu